Prince Charming Regal Carrousel

 The Prince Charming Regal Carrousel (formerly Cinderella's Golden Carousel) is a historic carousel attraction within the Magic Kingdom of Walt Disney World in Bay Lake, Florida, United States.
 It was originally built by the Philadelphia Toboggan Company (PTC) in 1918 and was among the Magic Kingdom's attractions present during its opening day on October 1, 1971.
 The carousel is the oldest purpose-built amusement ride in the park.
 Hand-painted scenes from Cinderella can be seen on the top, and organ-based instrumental versions of Disney songs play during each two-minute ride period.
-Similar carousels with Cinderella themes under different names can be found in Tokyo Disneyland.
+Similar carousels with Cinderella themes under different names can be found in Tokyo Disneyland and Hong Kong Disneyland.

 Origins

 The Philadelphia Toboggan Company (PTC) began construction of Carousel No. 46, which would later become the Prince Charming Regal Carrousel, in 1917; it was completed in 1918.
 It had a 60 ft platform containing 72 hand-carved maple wood horses placed five abreast (five concentric rows around the carousel's center) along with four chariots and sleighs; it could seat up to 99 riders.
 The carousel is one of only two surviving five-abreast carousels built by PTC, the other being the Riverview Carousel in Six Flags Over Georgia in Austell, Georgia.
 It was first delivered to Palace Gardens located in Belle Isle Park in Detroit, Michigan, where it was known as the "Liberty Carousel."
 The carousel was later moved to Olympic Park in Irvington, New Jersey, where it operated for almost 40 years.